GotFaceGit/Quatro-Irmaos/README.md

 ##### * Note: if you are cloning into your terminal folder, you can get the link from the green button that says "code".
 Type git clone, paste the link and hit return.
 ***
 ### Description
-##### This is a generic version of the Milton Bradley Connect Four game we all grew up playing.
+##### This is a hybrid grid game.
+It looks like connect four.
+It behaves like tic-tac-toe game.
 ***

 #### ***Technologies Used***